-Very much the first book in a series, The Collapsing Empire resolves the main plot expertly while simultaneously paving the way for a lot more stories that will undoubtedly come.
+Very much the first book in a series, The Collapsing Empire resolves the main plot expertly while simultaneously paving the way for a lot more stories that will undoubtedly follow.
 This series really feels like it has legs.
 There is a lot of stuff going on here, and I need at least 3-4 more books in this universe.

 This is basically Scalzi’s Dune.
-Several powerful houses competing for power and resources, an Emperox (Emperor) that control a planet called Hub, which resides at the epicenter of The Flow, a trade network of one-directional interstellar wormholes that humanity found a thousand years ago, religion and politics intertwined, etc. Using The Flow we branched out into the galaxy and started living in some areas that were not so hospitable.
+Several powerful houses competing for power and resources, an Emperox (Emperor) that reigns from a planet called Hub, which resides at the epicenter of The Flow, a trade network of one-directional interstellar wormholes that humanity found a thousand years ago, religion and politics intertwined, etc. Using The Flow humanity branched out into the galaxy and started living in some areas that were not so hospitable.
 Each colony is dependent on the others for resources they do not have available locally.
 So what happens if this network doesn’t always function the way it has in the past?
 What happens if Hub isn’t always where all paths in The Flow lead?

 With the exception of a fantastic interlude, the story is told through the point of view of three main characters (and mostly through dialogue): a representative of a powerful family aboard a trade ship, a Flow physicist living in the ass end of the empire, and the new Emperox who didn’t ask for, and doesn’t want the job or the responsibilities it entails.